salkantay trek

 Briefing

-Book with Howlanders the Salkantay Trek to Machu Picchu, one of the most impressive treks Peru has to offer.
-If you are looking for a unique trekking experience, away from the hustle and bustle and in contact with Andean communities, this is the perfect route for you.
+Book your adventure with Howlanders and conquer the stunning Salkantay Trek to Machu Picchu, one of Peru's most breathtaking trekking routes.
+If you're looking for an authentic experience away from the crowds and in close contact with Andean communities, this is the perfect tour for you.

 Tour details